What Is a Conventional Loan? How do they work. Step By Step you Know

 3. Down payment – While conventional loans don’t require a big down payment, the more money you put down, the better your chances of qualifying for a lower interest rate.

 5. Get pre-approved – A mortgage preapproval is a letter from a mortgage lender effectively agreeing to lend you up to a certain amount of money to buy a home, as long as you meet certain conditions.
-During this process, the lender or broken will let you know whether you need to make other changes to improve your eligibility to buy a home.
+During this process, the lender or broker will let you know whether you need to make other changes to improve your eligibility to buy a home.

 Required Documentation

-There are certain documentation required for mortgage loans, a lender will see not only if you can afford your monthly mortgage payments, which usually should not exceed 28% of your gross income.
+There is certain documentation required for mortgage loans, a lender will see not only if you can afford your monthly mortgage payments, which usually should not exceed 28% of your gross income.
 The lender will also see if you can handle a down payment on the property, along with other up-front costs, such as loan origination or underwriting fees, broker fees, and settlement or closing costs, all of which can significantly drive up the cost of a mortgage.
 The documents which are required are:

 • Proof of Income.